spotUs/spotUs/README.md

 SpotUs Readme

 App that allows users to access popular music and play both in their own location and in a list of predetermined cities

+## User Stories

+The following **required** functionality is completed:

-1. User can listen to playlist of certain city through integrated Spotify player
+- [ ] User can listen to a playlist of a certain city through integrated Spotify player
-    1. users can view cities through map or list of most popular cities
+- users can view cities through map or list of most popular cities
-    2. get user location and suggest nearest city playlist
+- get user location and suggest nearest city playlist
-2. user can add songs to a city's playlist
+- [ ] user can add songs to a city's playlist
-3. user listen history
+- [ ] user listen history
-4. sharing on other social medias
+- [ ] sharing on other social media
-5. User can login/logout
+- [ ] User can login/logout